 Many boots on the ground fighters are finding that in addition to their traditional tactical load of spare mags, goggles, gas masks, watches, and fatigues, they also need a special breaching and survival tool.
 They require something that can pry open doors, hack through armor, and dig enemies out of their shells and bunkers.

 A modern tomahawk can cut into a car, shatter the toughest glass, pierce through kevlar, and can dig in the dirt, hew trees, and work as much as a cooking and camp tool as a close-quarters combat weapon.
-These are supplements to go with your tactical knives, and a slightly more powerful tool than you’ll get with a survival blade.
-Plus, they are simply badass.
+These are supplements to go with your tactical knives, and a significantly more powerful tool than you’ll get with a survival blade.
+Plus, they are simply badass–let’s take a look at a few of the best tactical tomahawks you can buy.

 As the company that specializes in making James Bond’s small, signature gun, we expect a lot from Walther.
 Luckily, they delivered with this urbane axe intended for use in urban landscapes.
 Ready for brick, metal, concrete, mortar, and all the materials of a city, it might not help you survive in the harsh wilderness, but fights in city streets just got a whole lot easier.